Empirical bias-reducing adjustments to estimating functions: Discussion and further work

-The resulting estimator has, again, the same asymptotic distribution to the original $M$-estimators (see Section~\ref{sec:inference}), however, it is, typically, less attractive than $\tilde{\bb \theta}$ from a computational point of view, because of the need to compute the logarithms of two determinants.

-We also showed that the bias-reducing penalized objective~(\ref{penalized_likelihood}) closely relates to model selection procedures using the Kullback-Leibler divergence.
-Such model selection procedures include the use of the TIC for maximum likelihood estimation, and the CLIC for maximum composite likelihood estimation.
-The functions of the parameters and the data that are used for bias reduction and model selection differ only by a known scalar constant.
-These results establish, for the first time, a close relation between bias reduction in estimation and model selection.

-Furthermore, TIC and CLIC are still consistent information criteria when evaluated at the RB$M$-estimates, and, hence, their value is readily available once the bias-reducing penalized likelihood has been maximized.
-The only difference with the standard versions of TIC and CLIC is that when evaluated at the RB$M$-estimates these criteria are only asymptotically invariant to non-linear transformations of the parameters.
-The same justification we provided in Section~\ref{sec:model_selection} for the use of information criteria at the reduced-bias estimates can be used to justify the use of information criteria at estimates arising from the additive adjustment of estimating functions by alternative $O_p(1)$ quantities, like the median reduced-bias estimates discussed in \citet{kenne+salvan+sartori:2017} and \citet{kosmidis+kennepagui+sartori:2019}, and the mean reduced-bias estimators in \citet{firth:1993}.
+If $M$-estimation is by the maximization of an objective function, then implicit RB$M$-estimation can always be achieved by the maximization of the bias-reducing penalized objective~\eqref{pen_loglik}, which closely relates to model selection procedures using the Kullback-Leibler divergence; the functions of the parameters and the data that are used for bias reduction and model selection differ only by a known scalar constant.
+In particular, we show that bias reduction in estimation is closely related to model selection using TIC if estimation is via ML, and CLIC \cite{varin+vidoni:2005} if estimation is via maximum composite likelihood.
+Furthermore, TIC and CLIC are still consistent information criteria when evaluated at explicit or implicit RB$M$-estimates.
+The same justification we provided in Section~\ref{sec:model_selection} for the use of information criteria at the reduced-bias estimates can be used to justify the use of information criteria at estimates arising from the additive adjustment of estimating functions by alternative $O_p(1)$ quantities, like the median reduced-bias estimates discussed in \citet{kenne+salvan+sartori:2017} and \citet{kosmidis+kennepagui+sartori:2020}, and the mean reduced-bias estimators in \citet{firth:1993}.

+As shown in Section~\ref{sec:plugin}, the bias-reducing penalized objectives, can be further enriched with plug-in penalties of small asymptotic order to return RB$M$p-estimates with enhanced properties.
+In Section~\ref{sec:plugin}, we used this fact to construct reduced-bias estimates that are always finite in binomial regression models, like logistic, probit, complementary log-log, and cauchit regression, and in autologistic regression models for clustered spatial data in Example~\ref{autologistic}.
+Note that, to the authors' knowledge, there is no proof that the reduced-bias estimator in \citet{firth:1993} for binomial regression models with link functions other than logit always takes finite values; see, \citet{kosmidis+firth:2021} for a proof of the finiteness of the reduced-bias estimator of \citet{firth:1993} in logistic regression when the model matrix is of full rank.